Why join the course?

-In this free online course, we will explore these questions and introduce a methodology that you can use yourself, to design your own e-learning objects in all sorts of contexts, not just health.
-We will take you through the process – from deciding on a learning aim to getting ready to develop your resource.
+We will introduce a methodology that you can use yourself, to design your own e-learning objects in all sorts of contexts, not just health.

-By the end of the five weeks, you will have created your own storyboard and specification for a high quality piece of e-learning, which you can then develop further after the course.
+By the end of the course, you will have created your own storyboard and specification for a high quality piece of e-learning, which you can develop further after the course.

 - The nature of the small multimedia learning resources known as reusable learning objects (RLOs), their characteristics and use.